 Governance-first reviews for AI systems that cannot afford silent failure

 We do not ask only whether your AI works.
-We ask whether its outputs, claims, and decisions are actually justified.
+We ask whether its outputs, claims, and decisions are justified enough to survive customer, investor, compliance, or internal review.

 Direct founder contact · Response within 1-2 business days · info@flamehaven.space